The big question: has the European Union been a success?

 Even before two world wars provided urgent momentum, the concept of a democratic union of European states had been advanced (by everyone from America’s founding fathers to the radicals of the 1840s) as the optimum defence against tyrants and of fostering trade and wider prosperity.

-Jane Lewis is city editor for The Week and the author of All You Need to Know: The European Union (Connell, 2018)
+Jane Lewis is the author of All You Need to Know: The European Union (Connell, 2018)